Here Are All the Candidates Running for Wisconsin Governor in 2026

 Kelda Roys represented a Madison district for two terms in the Assembly before losing the 2018 gubernatorial primary, then returned to the Capitol as a senator, winning the first of two terms in 2020.
 She serves on the Legislature’s Joint Finance Committee.
 She is also an attorney who was born in central Wisconsin.
 In this campaign, she has been endorsed by the Wisconsin Education Association Council, the state’s largest teachers union.
 Roys pledges to improve healthcare, paid leave, childcare and education funding while fighting Trump’s policies.

-Already out but still on the ballot are Milwaukee County Executive David Crowley, who withdrew on July 8, and Missy Hughes, a former dairy executive who was Evers’ development chief from 2019 to 2025 and who suspended her campaign on June 22.
-Both of them endorsed Rodriguez.
+Already out but still on the ballot are former Lt.
+Gov. Mandela Barnes, who dropped out on July 30, as reports surfaced of inappropriate behavior with young adult women; Rodriguez, who withdrew on July 17, amid financial turmoil in her campaign; and Missy Hughes, a former dairy executive who was Evers’ development chief from 2019 to 2025 and who suspended her campaign on June 22 and endorsed Rodriguez.
 Kirk Bangstad, owner of Minocqua Brewing Co. and founder of a liberal super PAC, was unable to correct errors on his nominating petitions in time to qualify for the ballot.
 Other previously declared candidates did not file nominating petitions, including Brett Hulsey, an environmentalist who served 14 years on the Dane County Board and two terms in the Assembly before losing the 2014 gubernatorial primary; American Family Field beer vendor Ryan Strnad, who endorsed Crowley; and Zach Roper, a Carthage College student.
 Hulsey still appears to be running as a write-in candidate.

 Republicans